OptimalBits/redbird/README.md

 });

 //
+// LetsEncrypt requires a minimal web server for handling the challenges, this is by default on port 3000
 // it can be configured when initiating the proxy.
-This web server is only used by redbird internally so most of the time
+This web server is only used by Redbird internally so most of the time
-// LetsEncrypt requires a minimal web server for handling the challenges, this is by default on port 3000
 // you  do not need to do anything special other than avoid having other web services in the same host running
 // on the same port.